coderefinery/workshop-intro/livestream.md

 You can switch between view and edit modes:
 ![View and edit modes at top](https://coderefinery.github.io/manuals/_images/hackmd--controls.png)

-- You have to switch to edit mode once to get live updates (then you can go back to view)
+- You might have to switch to edit mode once to get live updates (then you can go back to view)
 - Please leave in view mode if you aren't actively using it

-- **Do not include names or identifiers in the document: it is public.**

 **Hands-on for all: Collaborative document and icebreaker**

 ## Setup for the workshop

+### Own course directory

+We suggest to create a directory/folder for this course on your computer, where you can store all exercise materials etc., to make it easy to clean up later.

 ### Screen arrangement

-A suggestion...
+This workshop provides many things to keep track of.
+A screen setup suggestion...

 We share a vertical window, so half of the screen is for us, and half is for your own work.